VAT and Brexit

 - UK based travel agents making supplies of accommodation in EU may need to register for VAT to buy and sell travel related services as TOMS (Tour Operator Margin Scheme) will probably no longer automatically apply.

 Brexit will result in additional costs, bureaucracy and lead times.
-It is very important for Irish businesses to keep watching Brexit with a view to ensuring minimum impact on their business.
+It is very important for Irish businesses to minimise the impact on their business.